interlock-network/bouncer/README.md

 <img src="docs/bouncer-dark.png" align="right" width="250" height="250"/>

-Bouncer is a Discord bot that scans your server for malicious links and neutralizes them.
+Bouncer is an open-source Discord bot that scans your server for malicious links and neutralizes them.
 It does this by querying our database of known-malicious sites.
 If the site is new, we use our proprietary visual AI to identify 0-day phishing sites.
 Setup takes just a minute or two and it begins protecting your server instantly.

 Bouncer is a project of [Interlock](https://www.interlock.network/), a web3 company that is decentralizing security.
 It's free to use in exchange for an occasional Interlock partnership post.
 In the future, Bouncer will be powered by $ILOCK, Interlock's token launching later this year.
-The repo is at [https://github.com/interlock-network/bouncer](https://github.com/interlock-network/bouncer).
+The repo is right here at [https://github.com/interlock-network/bouncer](https://github.com/interlock-network/bouncer).

 You can check out our [FAQ](https://interlock-network.github.io/bouncer/) for more information.